meshtastic/meshtastic/docs/developers/device/mesh-alg.md

 """This packet is being sent as a reliable message, we would prefer it to arrive at the destination.
 We would like to receive an ACK packet in response.

-Broadcast messages treat this flag specially: Since acks for broadcasts would rapidly flood the channel, the normal ACK behavior is suppressed.
+Broadcast messages treat this flag specially: Since ACKs for broadcasts would rapidly flood the channel, the normal ACK behavior is suppressed.
 Instead, the original sender listens to see if at least one node is rebroadcasting this packet (because naive flooding algorithm).
 If it hears that, the odds (given